-Given a face media collection as probe, there are various schemes to integrate the identity information provided by individual media component, such as score level fusion, rank level fusion and decision level fusion [35].
+Given a face media collection as probe, there are various schemes to integrate the identity information provided by each individual media component, such as score level, rank level, and decision level fusion [31].
 Among these approaches, score level fusion is the most commonly adopted.
-Some COTS matchers do not output a meaningful match score (to prevent hill-climbing attacks [36]).
-Thus, in these situations, rank level or decision level fusion needs to be adopted.
+Some COTS matchers do not output a meaningful match score (to prevent hill-climbing attacks [32]).
+Thus, in these situations, rank level or decision level fusion is typically adopted.